 When to Feed

-Winter is obviously the most important time to help birds out, it is at this time of year when food can be thin on the ground (especially if there is snow) and it is now that the birds need our help most, so if you feel you cannot commit to year round feeding then Winter is the time you should do your best to help the birds out.
+Winter is obviously the most important time to help birds out.
+It’s at this time of year when food can be thin on the ground (especially if there is snow).
+And it is now that the birds need our help most.
+So if you feel you cannot commit to year round feeding then Winter is the time you should do your best to keep feeding wild birds in your garden.